History of Prague: Medieval Prague

 From around 900 until 1306, Czech Přemyslid dynasty rulers had most of Bohemia under their control.
 The first Bohemian ruler acknowledged by historians was the Czech Prince Bořivoj Přemyslovec, who ruled in the second half of the 9th century.
-He and his wife Ludmila (who became a patron saint of Bohemia after her death) were baptised by Metodej, who (together with his brother Cyril) brought orthodox Christianity and a new alphabet called Glagolitic script to Moravia in 863 which would later be suppressed by the latin Franks.
+He and his wife Ludmila (who became a patron saint of Bohemia after her death) were baptised by St Methodius (Metodej), who together with his brother St Cyril brought orthodox Christianity and a new alphabet called Glagolitic script to Moravia in 863.
 Bořivoj moved his seat from the fortified settlement Levý Hradec to a place called Prague (Praha).
-Prague Castle was built by Bořivoj around 880, and it is one of the largest castles in the world.
-Since Bořivoj's reign the area has been the seat of the Czech rulers.
-Prague Castle became one of the largest inhabited fortresses in Europe.
-Today, it is the seat of the Czech president.
+Prague Castle was initially built by Bořivoj around 880, and it is now one of the largest castles in the world.
+Since Bořivoj's reign the castle has been the seat of many Czech rulers, and today, it is the seat of the Czech president.

 Bořivoj's grandson, Prince Wenceslas, initiated friendly relations with the Saxon dynasty.
-Wenceslas wanted Bohemia to become an equal partner in the larger empire.
-(In a similar way, Bohemia had belonged to Great Moravia in the 9th century and to Samo's empire in the 7th century; both of these empires had been founded to resist the attacks of the Avars).
-Orientation towards the Saxons was not favoured by his brother Boleslav, and it was the main reason why Prince Wenceslas was assassinated on September 28, 935.
-He was buried in St. Vitus' Rotunda, the church which he founded.
-(It stood on the ground where St. Wenceslas' Chapel in St. Vitus Cathedral now is).
-A few years later Wenceslas was canonised and became Bohemia's most beloved patron saint.
-(He is "Good King Wenceslas" from the Christmas carol.)
-In 950, after long war, Boleslav was forced to accept the supremacy of Otto I the Great from the Saxon dynasty, who later became the emperor.
-From 1002 (definitely 1041) onward Bohemian dukes and kings were vassals of the Holy Roman Emperors and Czech lands appertained to Holy Roman Empire as autonomous territory.
+Wenceslas wanted Bohemia to become an equal partner in the larger empire, similar to how Bohemia was part of Samo's empire in the 7th century and Great Moravia in the 9th century).
+Orientation towards the Saxons was not favoured by his brother Boleslav, and it was the main reason why Wenceslas was assassinated on 28 September 935.
+He was buried in St. Vitus' Rotunda, the church which he founded; it stood on the ground where St Wenceslas' Chapel in the St Vitus Cathedral is now.
+A few years later, Wenceslas was canonized and became Bohemia's beloved patron saint; he is "Good King Wenceslas" from the Christmas carol.
+In 950, after long war, Boleslav was forced to accept the supremacy of Otto I the Great from the Saxon dynasty, who later became the Holy Roman Emperor.
+From 1041 onward (and perhaps as early as 1002), Bohemian dukes and kings were vassals of the Holy Roman Emperors and the Czech lands were appertained to the empire as autonomous territory.